Contribution: Systematic Assessment of Non-Conservative ML Force Models

-This is a Method paper that rigorously evaluates existing non-conservative force prediction approaches and proposes hybrid solutions combining the speed benefits of direct force prediction with the physical correctness of conservative models.
+This is a Systematization paper.
+It systematically catalogs the exact failure modes of existing non-conservative force approaches, quantifies them with a new diagnostic metric, and proposes a hybrid Multiple Time-Stepping solution combining the speed benefits of direct force prediction with the physical correctness of conservative models.

-Systematic Failure Mode Catalog: First comprehensive demonstration that non-conservative models cause runaway heating in NVE ensembles (temperature drifts of ~7,000-70,000 K/ns) and equipartition violations in NVT ensembles where different atom types equilibrate to different temperatures - a physical impossibility.
+Systematic Failure Mode Catalog: First comprehensive demonstration that non-conservative models cause runaway heating in NVE ensembles (temperature drifts of ~7,000 billion K/s for PET-NC and ~10x larger for ORB) and equipartition violations in NVT ensembles where different atom types equilibrate to different temperatures, a physical impossibility.

 Hybrid Training and Inference Protocol: A practical workflow that combines fast direct-force prediction with conservative corrections: